 How have signatories been involved in developing the measures?

-In 2016, we received five hundred signatory responses to our consultation on accountability and recognising diversity.
-We then conducted a more detailed consultation on minimum requirements and showcasing leadership between August and October 2017 and held an interactive workshop at PRI In Person in Berlin to enable signatory input.
+In 2016, we received five hundred signatory responses to our consultation on accountability and recognising diversity (PDF).
+We then conducted a more detailed consultation on minimum requirements and showcasing leadership (PDF) between August and October 2017 and held an interactive workshop at PRI In Person in Berlin to enable signatory input.
 In total, the PRI received input from over three hundred different organisations.

 Why were these three minimum requirements chosen?